nbc/RocketRubyBot/README.md

 ## Disclaimer

-I code for fun, I can't assure you of anything
+I code for fun, I'm not and will never be a good developer.

 ## Simple bot